11 Ways to Overcome Homesickness Abroad

 You got this!
 And if you feel like maybe you don’t, read on for 11 ways to overcome homesickness and transition into expat badassery.

 Simple, right?
 Usually.
 Except that one of the side effects of loneliness is crawling into hibernation mode with a warm cozy blanket and the unlimited caverns of the internet.
 IT’S A TRAP!

 Ditch the Netflix and get out there.
 Explore your neighborhood and allow yourself to get lost.
 People watch and window shop and find your favorite hidden corners.
 Say hello to the guy at the newspaper stand, the woman at the fruit shop and even your gossipy old neighbor lady who’s always spying from her bougainvillia-covered windowsill.

 Besides that, endorphins are the happy hormone and vitamin D is key feeling upbeat.
 Getting out and about and moving your body will automatically make you feel better.

 No friends?
 No problem!
-You recently packed up your life possessions and moved away to start a brand new adventure, so chances are that you’re decently cool.
+You recently packed up your live’s possessions and moved away to start a brand new adventure, so chances are that you’re decently cool.

 Take yourself out to dinner and order a bottle of wine.
-(Feel free to drink it all, just every now and then.)
+(Feel free to drink it all, just not every time.)
 Find local events like, live music or open mic nights, and mosey on over.
 Enjoy the experience and work on shedding the pesky insecurity of flying solo.
 No one is really noticing that you came in alone, and if they are, it’s a pretty good chance that it’s because (a) they’re alone too or (b) they’re interested in that solo-mystique you’re vibing.